PABA: benefits, dosage, contraindications

 Usages associés

-Safety dosage
+Safe dosage

 Adult: 12 g

-The oral dosage of PABA for inflammatory myopathies, pemphigus, and scleroderma is 12 g per day in 4 to 6 doses.
+The oral dosage of PABA for inflammatory myopathies, pemphigus, and scleroderma is 12 g per day given in 4 to 6 doses.
 For Peyronie's disease, a dose of 12 g per day in four divided doses with meals has been used for 8 to 24 months.
-PABA sunscreens are available in concentrations from 1% to 15%.
+PABA sunscreens are available in concentrations of 1% to 15%.